yola/proxyprefix/README.md

 }
 ```

 That URL will 404, since the posts live at `/service/posts` on the client.
-If
+Assuming `service.com` honors `SCRIPT_NAME`/`SCRIPT_URL` when generating urls,
-`service.com` is running the proxyprefix middleware, you can fix this by
+you can fix this by adding the proxyprefix middleware to `service.com` and
-making sure your proxy configuration passes a `X-Forwarded-Prefix` header.
+making sure `client.com` passes a `X-Forwarded-Prefix` header.
 For example:

 ```